coeus3d/docs/en/docs/software/pc/intro.md

 # PC

-PC 软件主要用于多设备联屏/矩阵使用，具有以下功能
+PC software is used to control multidevice screen, and it has the following functions:

-- 素材切割
+- Video Conversion
-- 素材上传
+- Materal Upload
-- 设备管理
+- Device Control